IDSGPlayground/bearapps/README.md

 ==========================================================================
 SECTION I. DOWNLOADING THE APPLICATION

 Welcome to BearApps!
-BearApps is an Django base application that provides an easy and centralized way for UC Berkeley students to download software, specifically MatLab.
+BearApps is an Django based application that provides an easy and centralized way for UC Berkeley students to download software, specifically MatLab.
 To download the files necessary to run BearApps, use github.
 Browse to: